uverma/al-folio/_pages/teaching.md

 nav: true
 ---

-## Motion and Geometry Based Methods in Computer Vision, Computer Organization and Architechture
+## Motion and Geometry Based Methods in Computer Vision
 (To be Updated Soon!)

 ## Computer Vision